 - 2 star anise

-- 3 tbsp brandy or more to your personal taste!
+- 3 tbsp brandy (or more to taste!)

-- Pour the wine into a large saucepan.
-Add the tea, sugar, spices and fruit and stir over a low heat til the sugar has dissolved.
+- Pour the wine into a large saucepan, stir in the tea, sugar, spices and fruit and heat over a low heat until the sugar has dissolved.

 - Increase the heat slightly and simmer gently for 15 minutes.
-It's important not to let the wine boil or the alcohol will evaporate – the surface of the wine should just gently shiver.
+The wine should never boil or the alcohol will evaporate, you want the surface of the wine to just gently shiver.